Gentle Birth Doula Retreat

-*pricing below based on double occupancy lodging.
+*pricing is in US dollar and based on double-occupancy lodging.
 Pricing varies slightly if you book without accommodations or choose a single bedroom.

 If you find it necessary to cancel your reservation, the following cancellation policy will apply:

-Three Months prior – We will refund all workshop monies received, less your deposit and unrecoverable monies from accommodations and other deposits made on your behalf.
+Four months (or more) prior: We will refund all workshop funds received, less your deposit and unrecoverable funds from accommodations and other deposits made on your behalf.

-Less than 3 months prior – A cancellation charge of 50%, as well as your deposit and unrecoverable monies from accommodations and other deposits made on your behalf will be withheld.
+Less than four months prior: A cancellation charge of 50%, as well as your deposit and unrecoverable monies from accommodations and other deposits made on your behalf will be withheld.

 You do not have to have a professional background to take the Eat Pray Doula Retreat, but should have the following: fascination with pregnancy, childbirth, and newborn babies; a desire to work with women or couples during this most meaningful and demanding time in their lives; emotional maturity, stamina, and reliability.

 There are no DONA Doula Trainings that will provide you with certification at the end of the workshop/retreat.
-Our DONA Gentle Birth Doula retreat fulfills 3 of the requirements of certification – an Introduction to Childbirth, DONA Doula Workshop, and a Breastfeeding Course.
-Beyond those, you will need to do additional reading, attend births, do some writing and create a resource list.
+Our DONA Gentle Birth Doula retreat fulfills 2 of the requirements of certification – an Introduction to Childbirth, DONA Doula Workshop.
+Beyond those, you will need to do additional reading, take a breastfeeding course, attend births, do some writing and create a resource list.
 Only our Birth Doula Retreat is a pathway to certification though, so please keep that in mind as you decide between our Advanced Retreat and Birth Doula Retreat.

 After the retreat, you will begin doing independent/self-study to finalize your certification, including attending births.
 A requirement of DONA Doula Certification is that you attend at least 3 births as a doula and document those experiences for certification.